-Northern Central Railroad Trail Professional Review and Guide
+Northern Central Railroad Trail Professional Guide

 "A walk along 8 miles of the 20-mile Maryland section of the Northern Central Railroad Trail, a converted rail-trail through the rolling countryside of northern Baltimore County.
 Stow a bicycle at the south end for a 16-mile hike-bike excursion.
 The trail follows the railbed of one of the oldest railroads in America —the Northern Central, completed in 1838.
 It operated as a milk train, taking daily early-morning runs into Baltimore.